-- Woodland planting; - · Water features and new habitat areas; - High levels of pedestrian access, located to co-inside with existing and new pedestrian footpaths; - Car parking; and - A visitor centre and a "main entrance" to be signified by gateway feature or piece of public art. - 4.10 Ipswich Borough Council, in consultation with relevant stake-holders, will prepare a detailed development brief for the country park prior to the commencement of its construction.
+- · Woodland planting; - Water features and new habitat areas: - High levels of pedestrian access, located to co-inside with existing and new pedestrian footpaths; - Car parking; and - A visitor centre and a "main entrance" to be signified by gateway feature or piece of public art. - 4.10 Ipswich Borough Council, in consultation with relevant stakeholders, will prepare a detailed development brief for the country park prior to the commencement of its construction.
+The country park will expect to be appropriately designed and managed to help deliver the necessary mitigation to divert the additional recreational pressure of Ipswich's growth from other European SPA and Ramsar sites.
 It is anticipated that developers will lead on the delivery of the country park in collaboration with the Borough Council, Suffolk Coastal District Council and others.
 The brief will include a strategy for the delivery, use, management and maintenance of the country park.
 It is envisaged that the Borough Council will manage the park in perpetuity through the acquisition of the freehold.